eternalxlks/Solid-Octo-Tribble/README.md

 # Solid-Octo-Tribble
 Yeah I have no idea what I'm about to make.
+Try to ignore it.